VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

 Single Machine Deployment
 =========================

-The purpose of this page is to provide details for the process of setting up an example VOLTTRON setup for use on a single machine.
+The purpose of this demonstration is to show the process of setting up a simple VOLTTRON instance for use on a single machine.

 Install and Build VOLTTRON
 --------------------------

 First, :ref:`install <VOLTTRON-Prerequisites>` and :ref:`build <Building-VOLTTRON>` VOLTTRON:

+For a quick reference:

 .. code-block:: console